joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Avoid Redundancy: Use the "Work Completed" sections (3 and 4) from the previous log version to avoid re-suggesting solutions or code for tasks already finished before the current session began.

 1. Project Overview & Goals:
-Application: "LockieMedia Personal and Business Management Service" and an accompanying "Admin Panel".
+Platform: "Lockie Media Platform", which includes user-facing "apps" and administrative "services".

-Vision: To become an all-in-one personal and business management service.
+Vision: To become an all-in-one platform for personal and business management, comprised of modular apps and services.

 Technology: Client-side HTML, CSS (Tailwind), JavaScript (ES6 Modules), Firebase (Auth & Firestore - Compat SDK v8 style) for backend.

-Core Service Features (Initial Focus): Task management (CRUD, due dates, priority, labels, notes), project organization, time management tools, feature flag system, modular services.
-Data stored in Firebase for authenticated users, with local fallbacks.
+Core Platform Apps (Initial Focus): Task Manager, Notes, Habit Tracker, Time Tracker, Pomodoro, Calendar, and Budget Planner.
+The core architecture supports these apps with a feature flag system and modular services.
+Data is stored in Firebase for authenticated users, with local fallbacks.

-Admin Panel Core: Separate HTML page (admin.html) using the same Firebase backend.
-Provides insights and monitoring for the Service.
-Includes admin authentication, display of error logs from Firestore, and read-only view of feature flags.
+Core Platform Services: The Admin Panel (admin.html), Ad Admin (advertising_admin.html), and Automation services provide insights, monitoring, and administrative capabilities for the platform's apps.

-Overall Goal: Develop a robust, feature-complete Personal and Business Management Service with a functional Admin Panel for application monitoring and management insights.
+Overall Goal: Develop a robust, feature-complete management platform with a suite of integrated apps and administrative services for monitoring and management.

 2. Current Major Task/Feature Being Worked On:
 Name: Internal Advertising System - Phase 1